+Key: PI = Positive Ignition, CI = Compression Ignition

 3.3.3.
 Monitoring requirements for vehicles equipped with positive-ignition engines;

-In satisfying the requirements of paragraph 3.3.2. the OBD system shall, at a minimum, monitor for:
+In satisfying the requirements of paragraph 3.3.2. of this annex the OBD system shall, at a minimum, monitor for:

 3.3.3.1.
 The reduction in the efficiency of the catalytic converter with respect to emissions of THC and NOx.
 Manufacturers may monitor the front catalyst alone or in combination with the next catalyst(s) downstream.
 Each monitored catalyst or catalyst combination shall be considered malfunctioning when the emissions exceed the NMHC or NOx threshold limits provided for by paragraph 3.3.2. of this annex.
-By way of derogation the requirement of monitoring the reduction in the efficiency of the catalytic converter with respect to NOx emissions shall only apply as from the dates set out in paragraph 12.1.4.

 3.3.3.2.
 The presence of engine misfire in the engine operating region bounded by the following lines: